input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 The configuration parameters are set either:

 * In a configuration file (depending on the `--run-mode` parameter).
 If runtime mode is `testnet` the file is located in `./conf/testnet.json`.
-* The value can be overriden by an environment variable whose name is the parameter name uppercased.
+* The value can be overridden by an environment variable whose name is the parameter name uppercased.

 Here is a list of the available parameters: